 What to wear hiking: shorts or pants?

 Hiking shorts or pants?
-This article weighs up the pros and cons of both types of legwear (Image credit: Getty)
+This article weighs up the pros and cons of both types of legwear (Image credit: Alex Foxfield)

-Although there’s no definitive answer to this question, there are several considerations that will make either a pair of the best hiking shorts or best hiking pants more suitable to the type of trails and conditions in which you plan on hiking – something we’ll delve into in more detail below.
+For the adventures that sit somewhere in the middle of these two, you have a choice: pants of shorts.
+Although there’s no definitive answer to this question, there are several considerations that will make either a pair of the best hiking shorts or best hiking pants more suitable to the type of trails and conditions in which you plan to explore.

 Two hikers approaching a lake